 conference milestones, receive sneak peeks of upcoming communications and tune in to updates during the week – and beyond!

-By becoming a fan of "SHARE Inc.", attendees were able to post items to the SHARE Facebook wall and find the latest in SHARE in Seattle-related news.
+By becoming a fan of "SHARE Association", attendees were able to post items

 More than 275 IT professionals have joined the "SHARE Inc" LinkedIn group to secure valuable connections both professionally and personally.
 This is a great tool for attendees to use post-conference to stay in touch with those they met in Seattle.